 Business Insider’s research on Generation Z’s social media habits shows that 62.48% of this age group really loves watching YouTube.
 The main reason is finding out news about their favorite show, game, or products.
 This presents an opportunity for marketers to showcase their products or services through YouTube video.

 Instagram made its boom after Facebook acquired the platform.
 Today, as Generation Z social media usage statistics indicate, more than 64% of Generation Zers love to use Instagram on a daily basis.
-From all social media, Instagram is most popular among teens in the US.
+Of all social media, Instagram is most popular among teens in the US.
 Data further reveals that 51.29% of the youngest generation use Snapchat daily.
 After all, it was Snapchat that pioneered the famous Instagram stories and videos on their platform.
 And don’t forget those FaceFilters, they had them first.

-Generation Z social media statistics reveal that only 34% of all users from that generation log in on a daily basis to check what’s going in their social circle.
+Generation Z social media statistics reveal that only 34% of all users from that generation log in on a daily basis to check what’s going on in their social circle.
 And while Facebook changed the world when it was introduced back in 2004, it seems this platform is not as appealing as other social media for individuals with the Gen Z demographic profile.